jjmontesl/cubesviewer/README.md

 CubesViewer is mainly an HTML5 application which can be embedded completely or partially in other sites.
-Widgets can be inserted separately in order to show a particular view to users, but the full OLAP Explorer User Interface is the main focus of the application.
+Widgets can be inserted separately in order to show a particular view to users, but the full OLAP Explorer is the main focus of the project.

 Features: